Are you ready to tackle your kitchen cleaning checklist without toxic fumes?

 #2 BAKING SODA

 I’ve often been asked is it better to clean with white vinegar or apple cider vinegar?
-To clarify white distilled vinegar and apple cider vinegar shares the same benefits when it comes to cleaning.
-Both a biodegradable, nontoxic cleaning agent with a very similar acidity level.
-However, I simply choose white distilled vinegar over apple cider vinegar because the scent isn’t nearly as strong and it can easily be masked with essential oils.
+To clarify, white distilled vinegar and apple cider vinegar share the same benefits for cleaning.
+Both are biodegradable, nontoxic cleaning agents with a very similar acidity level.
+However, I simply choose white distilled vinegar over apple cider vinegar because the scent isn’t nearly as strong, and the odor can easily be masked with essential oils.

 #4 HYDROGEN PEROXIDE

-Using hydrogen peroxide for kitchen cleaning is practical, non-toxic and cheap!
-It is antibacterial, anti-fungal, anti-mold and anti-mildew, so it clearly makes sense to use it as a household cleaner.
+Using hydrogen peroxide for kitchen cleaning is practical, non-toxic, and cheap!
+It is antibacterial, anti-fungal, anti-mold, and anti-mildew, so it clearly makes sense to use it as a household cleaner.
 However, it can take some time to kill all the tiny pathogens.
-Therefore, if you are using to sanitize let it sit while you clean other areas.
+Therefore, if you are using it to sanitize, let it sit while you clean other areas.

 Rubbing alcohol, isopropyl alcohol, or vodka are one and the same when you’re making natural cleaning recipes.
 The high alcohol content of vodka happens to be perfect for killing mildew, mold, and germs.
 However, all of these alcohol options are really helpful for polishing chrome and glass in addition to killing odors.
 And each is antiseptic, which is why you may have seen vodka poured on wounds in cowboy movies.

 You May Also Like: 6 Cleaners to Stop Buying

 You May Also Like: 3 Reasons to Use Wool Dryer Balls

 The Ultimate Natural Kitchen Cleaning Checklist to Ditch and Switch